-Given the restrictions of the COVID-19 pandemic the new governors could not meet individually with the Chair of Governors, Rev'd Ben Lovell, to discuss the responsibilities of the role as usual.
+Given the restrictions of the COVID-19 pandemic the new governors could not meet individually with the Chair of Governors, Revd Ben Lovell, to discuss the responsibilities of the role as usual.
 The new governors were made aware of the statutory documents (e.g. the Governance Handbook and Keeping Children Safe in Education), as well as explaining the context of the school.
 In addition, the governors' code of conduct was discussed with particular focus on the need for all governors to respect the confidentiality of their discussions in meetings and to speak publicly in line with the governing board's overarching decisions (whether that be in line with their individual input to the discussion/decision or not).
-The Chairs of the committees of which the new governors were members, Andrew Parish (Resources Committee) and Alan Jackson (Personnel & Pastoral) acted as a mentor during the initial time of governing, along with the Clerk to Governors.
-All three governors were encouraged to attend the 'Getting to Grips with Governance' event facilitated by Achieving for Children (Richmond borough training provider), as well as training relevant to their expertise.
+The Chairs of the committees of which the new governors were members, Andrew Parish (Resources Committee), Jennifer Walker (Teaching and Learning), and Sophie Tait (Personnel & Pastoral) acted as a mentor during the initial time of governing, along with the Clerk to Governors.
+All three governors were encouraged to attend the 'New Governors - Understanding Your Role' event facilitated by Achieving for Children (Richmond borough training provider), as well as training relevant to their expertise.